Sell My House VIC

 Essentials Plus+: Whilst most people choose to use their own photos, we usually recommend having professional photos taken.
 Our Essentials Plus+ account includes either professional photography or a big photo board, usually professionally installed outside the property.
 It’s also possible to include both photography and a photo board should you wish to have both.
 In most cases, the additional fee to include photography or a photo board is well worth it and this can significantly help with the number of enquiries you’ll get.

-Creating and Editing Your Listing: You will have full access over your property advertisement and will be able to edit and update any time you like.
+Creating and Editing Your Listing: You will have full access to your property advertisement and will be able to edit and update it any time you like.
 You’ll need to write a title and description for your property, decide on how to present the price (a fixed price, a range, no price listed etc.), what photos to use and what order to put them in, and so forth.
 If you would like this done by a professional, we can certainly assist by providing professional copywriting services.

-Responding to Enquiries: Try to be pro-active.
-When a potential buyer makes an enquiry, they will receive your contact details virtually in real-time, and you will receive their details.
+Responding to Enquiries: Try to be proactive.
+When a potential buyer makes an enquiry, they will receive your contact details virtually in real time, and you will receive their details.
 We would always recommend being proactive and contacting the buyer if you have not heard further from them within 24 hours.
 It’s always good to start a dialogue as soon as possible.
 Let them know that you are selling without an agent and that they will be able to deal with you directly for any questions they may have about your property.

-Open For Inspections: Will you conduct inspections by appointment or run scheduled viewings on specific days and time where anyone from the public can attend?
+Open For Inspections: Will you conduct inspections by appointment or run scheduled viewings on specific days and times where anyone from the public can attend?
 It’s good to decide on all these matters early on and to have a clear strategy when it comes to things like opens.
 You can always contact us for any advice you may need about conducting your own inspection days.

 Negotiating With Buyers: Many agents often say that a house will sell itself and in many cases that really is true.
 If you have a clear idea in mind in terms of the price you want to get for your property, the whole process will often be straightforward, and all you need is one buyer who is willing to pay your asking price.
 If you do get to a point where you feel you need help with negotiating with a buyer, don’t hesitate to contact us for assistance.

 Private Sale Vs Auction: Will you sell your house privately or engage an auctioneer and take your property to auction?
 Auctions are most popular in cities like Sydney and Melbourne, and this may be a good choice for you, depending on the type of property you’re selling, and where it’s located.
-The majority of vendors sell by private treaty, where you and the buyer come to an agreement in terms of the price and any conditions relating to the sale, such as how long settlement will take.
+The majority of vendors sell by private treaty, where you and the buyer come to an agreement in terms of the price and any conditions relating to the sale, such as how long the settlement will take.

 3. Legalities, Paperwork and Contracts